johnmockler/Image-Guided-Robotic-Needle-Placement/src/basic_node_python/README.txt

-Copy this node structure to your node (if you want!)
+Use this node structure as a starting point for your nodes